m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 - August 2019 - Present
 - Turkey - Istanbul/Acıbadem

-Grasped the software engineering foundations, and used various languages (**C++, Java, Python, PHP, JS, and R**) still a student in the 3rh grade.
+Grasped the software engineering fundamentals and used various languages (**C++, Java, Python, PHP, JS, and R**).
+Still a student in the 3rh grade.

+Hadn't had many of the fundamentals of geometry, mathematics, and science because of vocational high school background.
+Spared two years and learned a good degree from all and after the exam, was admitted here.

 ### Sultanahmet Vocational High School - Information Technologies

 - September 2013 - June 2017
 - Turkey - Istanbul/Sultanahmet

+Met with web technologies.
+Learned **HTML, CSS, Javascript, C#, PHP, and MSSQL** as well as **OS** & **hardware**.

 Developed more than **20 websites** for classmates' and other class students' vocational homework projects mostly using **HTML**, **CSS**, and **JS**.
 Earned a fair amount from each friend and **contributed to their grades**.